webrpc/webrpc/README.md

 Why have "Rails" and "Django" been such productive frameworks for writing webapps?
 And the answer we came to is that its productive because the server and client are the same program, running in the same process on the same computer.
-Rails/Django/others like it, when rendering client-state can just call a function on the in the same program, the client and the server are within the same domain and same state - everything is a function-call away.
-Compare this to modern app development, as writing a React.js SPA or a native iOS mobile app, where the app speaks to an external API server with now the huge added effort to bridge data/runtime from one namespace (the app) to an entirely other namespace (the server).
+Rails/Django/others like it, when rendering client-state can just call a function in the same program, the client and the server are within the same domain and same state -- everything is a function-call away.
+Compare this to modern app development such as writing a React.js SPA or a native iOS mobile app, where the app speaks to an external API server with now the huge added effort to bridge data/runtime from one namespace (the app) to an entirely other namespace (the server).
 It's too much work and takes too much time, and is too brittle.
 There is a better way! instead of writing the code..